j-escartin/abcjobs-master/README.md

 Spring Project Community Portal

-## Project Overview

-We have been approached by ABC Jobs Pte Ltd to develop a community portal for software developer for the purpose of creating more connections among the developers.
-It will allow a lot of features and functionality and the project will be based on LinkedIn Community Portal Website.

-In the community portal, the Software Developer should be able to register in the portal, show a thank you page, and send email registration confirmation email.
-They will be able to find their fellow developers through search functionality after the login and view profile scenario.
-They could also change their password by providing password retrieval functionality to the community portal.
-Lastly, the Software Developer will be able to update their profile.

-There will be only one administrator in the community portal.
-The administrator will manage all the user’s data and most especially send bulk email for marketing and inviting other Software Developers to join the community.

 ## Experience from the Project

 - Able to design, create and implement Servlet and JSP application.